perladvent/perldotcom/content/article/_pub_2004_10_28_bricolage_installation.md

     Your choice? [s]

-There are essentially two ways to install Bricolage: The first, âsingleâ, assumes that you will only ever have a single instance of Bricolage installed on your server.
+There are essentially two ways to install Bricolage: The first, “single”, assumes that you will only ever have a single instance of Bricolage installed on your server.
 In such a case, it will install all of the Perl modules into the appropriate Perl `@INC` directory like any other Perl module and the executables into the same *bin* directory as your instance of Perl (such as */usr/local/bin*).

-The second way to install Bricolage is with the âmultiâ option.
+The second way to install Bricolage is with the “multi” option.
 This option allows you to have multiple versions of Bricolage installed on a single server.
 Even if you never intend to do this, I generally recommend taking this approach, because the upshot is that *all* of your